Prati di Mezzo, Lazio

 Climb the mountains and get their good tidings.
 Nature’s peace will flow into you as sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop away from you like the leaves of Autumn

-Meeting at Pianoro Le Forme and departure for a high-altitude hike until “Passo dei Monaci” Pass.
+Meeting at Picinisco and transfer to the Prati di Mezzo.
+Departure for a high-altitude hike until “Passo dei Monaci” Pass.
 We will walk along the ridge of the Mainarde mountain chain, the path is all ups and downs, and there will be an altitude among 1800 and 2200 meters above sea level.
 This itinerary is characterized by meadows and karts phenomena and there are beautiful views on the Abruzzo and Lazio regions sides of Abruzzo National Park.
 If there are good weather conditions it is possible to see Gran Sasso, Vesuvius, Capri and Ischia Islands.
 Packed lunch.
 When we will arrive at the southerness point of the Mainarde mountain chain, that is Mount Marrone, an easy path will lead us to the valley through a beech forest.

 € 30 / per adult